-The above-mentioned problems compel the same transfer establishment they give rise to following problems:
+The above-mentioned problems compel the interpreneur to struggle in the beginning and at the same time after establishment they give rise to following problems:

 Problem of Capital Formation

 The entrepreneur needs a good amount of capital for his business and he personally tries to get it.
 But when he runs a short of it, he goes through the different financial policies of the government.
 For this he has to go through certain legal formalities and he has to present the format, which shows the increase in his business.
 Based on this, it is decided that how much finance needs to be arranged in this way.
 After all these formalities, then coded finance is made available to him.
 But in this procedure, the entrepreneur faces many problems.
 So he must invest carefully.